Rondinello

 Weekend shape

-3-day student budget and heat-aware routing
+3-day student budget food, views, and nightlife

 First booking move

-Check Athens budget tours
+Check Athens event tickets

 Planning method